The Great Dictator: International reception and censorship

+Political reactions and analyses

+Despite the expressions of trepidation to The Great Dictator while it was in development and production, overall sociopolitical reactions to the released film in 1940 were much more positive and supportive.
+Chaplin was invited to read the film's concluding speech at a January 21, 1941 gala honoring the third inauguration of U.S. President Franklin D. Roosevelt.
+The success of The Great Dictator in the political field led Chaplin to begin making a continuing series of speeches and appearances at political events during World War II - in particular in support of the U.S. opening a second European front to support the Soviet Union - which would begin a slow but steady erosion of his popularity and lead to calls for his deportation.
+Hedda Hopper, an early critic of The Great Dictator - and of Chaplin in general because of his private life and left-leaning politics - was a friend of FBI director J. Edgar Hoover, and collaborated with Hoover in efforts to have Chaplin removed from the U.S. This would finally take place in 1952.

-Chaplin biographer Jeffrey Vance concludes his lengthy examination of the film, in his book Chaplin: Genius of the Cinema, by asserting the film's importance among the great film satires.
+Chaplin biographer Jeffrey Vance concludes his in-depth examination of The Great Dictator, in his book Chaplin: Genius of the Cinema, by asserting the film's importance among the great film satires.
 Vance writes, "Chaplin's The Great Dictator survives as a masterful integration of comedy, politics and satire.
 It stands as Chaplin's most self-consciously political work and the cinema's first important satire."

 Vance further reports that a refugee from Germany who had worked in the film division of the Nazi Ministry of Culture before deciding to flee told Chaplin that Hitler had watched the movie twice, entirely alone both times.
-Chaplin replied that he would "... give anything to know what he thought of it."
+Chaplin replied that he would "give anything to know what he thought of it."